 A Comparison of Tummy Calm and Simethicone

 What Are Gas Drops?

-While many brands of gas drops contain the synthetic drug simethicone, Tummy Calm® is the only homeopathic liquid formula and does not contain any simethicone.
+While most brands of gas drops contain the synthetic drug simethicone, Tummy Calm® is a homeopathic liquid formula and does not contain any simethicone.
 Your pediatrician may recommend either simethicone or Tummy Calm.
 If your pediatrician or pharmacist is not already familiar with Tummy Calm, please ask them to request a brochure from us.

 Gripe water and probiotic drops are also used to treat gas and digestive discomfort in some children, especially babies and toddlers.